joakimwennergren/Gyro-framework/README.md

 ## What is this?

-Gyro is a framework to make 3D visual effect.
+Gyro is a framework to make 3D visual effects.

+It's a collboration between @joakimwennergren and ...

 ## Stepping stones
 * [X] Create a win32 basic window